 Once that happens, the dogs are stuck together for a short period of time until the swelling goes down.
 This is often referred to as a male dog “tying” a female.

-However, if you are seeing a lot of discharge and it’s accompanied by your dog licking his privates excessively, it may indicate a serious health problem such as a urinary tract infection or cancer.
+However, if you are seeing a lot of discharge and it’s accompanied by your dog licking his privates excessively, it may indicate a serious health problem such as a urinary tract infection or canine cancer.
 And if the blood is mixed with the discharge, that’s a signal to get your boy to a veterinarian ASAP.

-It’s bad enough you’ll sometimes have a male dog exposing his private parts for everyone to see.
+It’s bad enough you’ll sometimes have a male dog exposing his dog penis for everyone to see.
 If you’re like me, and you have two dogs, one who happens to be a spayed female, you’ll have the added joy of your dog deciding it’s a great time to starting licking your other dog’s private parts.
 My sister’s family has got to experience this on several occasions, much to my utter mortification.

 Dogs smelling and licking each other’s private areas is perfectly normal dog-on-dog interaction; however, there’s always one or two dogs that seemingly go overboard and won’t put their noses or tongues away.
 This can lead to uncomfortable situations between pet parents, some who might not understand what is going on.
 You’ll have to talk to the other owner to determine his or her comfort level with what’s happening.